List of Courage the Cowardly Dog characters: Horst Bagge

-Horst BaggeVoiced by Peter FernandezHorst Bagge is Eustace's deceased older brother and Muriel's brother-in-law, who was a hunter.
+Horst Bagge is Eustace's deceased older brother and Muriel's brother-in-law, who was a hunter.
 The cause of his death is unknown.
 He was the former owner of the farmhouse as seen in a flashback in the episode "Farmer Hunter, Farmer Hunted".
-Eustace is now the current owner.
-He often belittled Eustace for the latter's low masculinity.
+Eustace is now the current owner presumably inheriting the farmhouse after Horst’s death.
+He often belittled Eustace for his low masculinity.

+In the episode “Shirley the Medium”, Horst leaves behind a box containing all the money he left behind.
+However the box is guarded by a demon to prevent anyone from obtaining the contents.